MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

   - Microsoft Container Registry: `mcr.microsoft.com/mssql/server:vNext-CTP2.0`
   - Certified RHEL-based container images: `mcr.microsoft.com/mssql/rhel/server:vNext-CTP2.0`

-## <a id="mds"></a> Master Data Services (CTP 2.0)
+## <a id="mds"></a> Master Data Services

-- **Silverlight controls replaced with HTML**: The Master Data Services (MDS) portal no longer depends on Silverlight.
+- **Silverlight controls replaced with HTML (CTP 2.0)**: The Master Data Services (MDS) portal no longer depends on Silverlight.
 All the former Silverlight components have been replaced with HTML controls.

-## <a id="security"></a>Security (CTP 2.0)
+## <a id="security"></a>Security

-- **Certificate management in SQL Server Configuration Manager**: SSL/TLS certificates are widely used to secure access to SQL Server instances.
+- **Certificate management in SQL Server Configuration Manager (CTP 2.0)**: SSL/TLS certificates are widely used to secure access to SQL Server instances.
 Certificate management is now integrated into the SQL Server Configuration Manager, simplifying common tasks such as:

   - Viewing and validating certificates installed in a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] instance.
   - Viewing certificates close to expiration.